jnblanchard/speedalong_pageview/README.md

 ## Overview
 Developers are responsible for solving a wide scope of issues, one sticky problem is nested scrollable-containers.
 Often developers are presented with a design that requires page turning.
 PageView does this stuff for you, but it does not feature page surfing.
 In UIKit a collection-view may come with a nested scroll bar.
-Implicit scrollbars eliminate cartesian confusion.
+The implicit scrollbar eliminates cartesian confusion.
 My app shows off an implicit scrollbar that works with a PageView.
 The scrollbar can be tapped to quickly jump to a corresponding page.
 Along the greater body, the user can (slowly) turn pages sequentially.
 The right bar is scrollable and flips pages quickly.
 There exists an enlarged hit-box for reaching the first and last page, but pages from (pages.length-2) can be jumped to by tapping the appropriate pigeon-holed height.
 SlidingPageView is stack with a PageView on the bottom, a Container (slider) that animates y-direction, and a GestureDetector that is 44 pixels wide and the height of the screen.